An expanded version of an article first published in "Austria" issue 180, Winter 2012 to mark Klimt's 150th anniversary.

 The "artistic heirs" of the Wiener Werkstätte continue to appeal to shoppers to this day.
 "Wien Products" is an association of Viennese businesses with the most exacting quality standards.
 Members include Österreichische Werkstätten who offer designer jewellery, glass and fashion accessories.

 Many people from Sigmund Freud onwards have speculated about Klimt's relationship with women.
-Did he idolise the unattainable while taking advantage of what one reference book (see "Further Reading" below, page 23) coyly describes as "sweet young girls from the Viennese suburbs"?
+Did he idolise the unattainable while taking advantage of what one reference book (see "Further Reading (a)" below, page 23) coyly describes as "sweet young girls from the Viennese suburbs"?
 Did the repression of natural desires lead to an enhanced artistic expression?
 What is the symbolism of the square patterns on some dresses in portraits and of the circular patterns on others?
 If any of these questions have meaningful answers, they do not come from philately!

 Further reading: (a) Vienna Modernism 1890 – 1910 Published by the Austrian Federal Press Service in 1999.